 Item Description Notes First value The first input value that will be used in the calculation.
-None.
 Calculation symbol The symbol that corresponds with the mathematical calculation that is performed by the node.
 None.
 Second value The second input value that will be used in the calculation.
-None.
 Display list Determines the label that appears on the node in the policy model.
-This list does not appear if you enter a constant in the corresponding section.
+This list does not appear if y constant in the correspondi